marcelacsr/QconcursosApi/README.md

 # README

 #### How to run (Docker Compose)
-Prerequisites: www.docker.com/get-started
+Prerequisites:
+- Docker
+- Docker Compose

 With docker we can build the app.
-The following command will build the application image and MySQL instances, and start a container for the API, which will run on port 3000.
+The following command will build the application image and MySQL instance, and start a container for the API, which will run on port 3000.
 ```